OfficeDev/teams-toolkit-samples/share-now/cli.md

     )
     GO
     ```
-1. Refer [add user](https://github.com/OfficeDev/TeamsFx/blob/dev/docs/fx-core/sql-help.md#step-2-add-database-user-manually) to add user in database.
+1. Refer to [manually add user](https://github.com/OfficeDev/TeamsFx/blob/dev/docs/fx-core/sql-help.md#step-2-add-database-user-manually) to add user in database.
-1. Once deployment and SQL script are completed, you can preview the app running in Azure.
+1. Once you have successfully created DB Tables and added user, you can now try previewing the app running in Azure.
 In Visual Studio Code, open `Run and Debug` and select `Launch Remote (Edge)` or `Launch Remote (Chrome)` in the dropdown list and Press `F5` or green arrow button to open a browser.